-I have to give credit for this one to Mr. Warren Brown author of my all time favorite baking book Cake Love.
-He added potato starch to all of his recipes claiming it is the secret ingredient.
+I have to give credit for this one to Mr. Warren Brown, author of my all-time favorite baking book Cake Love (affiliate link).
+He added potato starch to all his recipes, claiming it is the secret ingredient.
 He was right.
 So I did some research as to why.

 Potato starch is a root starch with different thickening qualities than the cereal starches such as cornstarch.

-Potato starch absorbs moisture (yeah for moist cake) and being a root starch it thickens when in touch with moisture which adds an extra crumbly texture to the cake.
+Potato starch absorbs moisture (yeah, for moist cake), and is a root starch it thickens when in touch with moisture which adds an extra crumbly texture to the cake.